 When Smiley the Blind Therapy Dog recently passed away at 15 years old after a long fight with cancer, thousands of people posted messages of grief across social media.
-This made many people wonder how long does a golden retriever live.
-The passing of Smiley was quite tough for people to take in, but knowing the positive impact he had for many of the residents is what he will be remembered by.
+The passing of Smiley was quite tough for people to take in, but knowing the positive impact he had for many of the residents is what he will be remembered for.
 Smiley, a fluffy golden retriever who was rescued from a puppy mill, was born without eyes due to a condition associated with dwarfism, which also gave him oversized teeth – and his signature grin.
 He spent more than a decade working as a therapy dog in his hometown of Toronto, bringing joy and comfort to children and the elderly.
 He was also a social media sensation with more than 200,000 followers on Instagram.

 The use of animals to boost wellbeing is nothing new.
 The ancient Greeks believed horses had therapeutic value, improving the health of people with depression or disabilities.
 In 19th-century mental institutions in England, pets were used to help calm residents.
 And iconic civil war nurse Florence Nightingale championed small pets as ideal companions for the chronically ill.

 Scientists believe that most people have a positive reaction to pets because of oxytocin, a hormone that eases stress and stimulates bonding and relaxation.
 When humans interact with dogs, oxytocin levels spike in both species.
 “Mutual gazing” decreases anxiety and arousal levels and slows the heart rate.
 Holding and petting animals produces an automatic relaxation response and can lessen physical pain and even improve immunity.
 The mental health benefits are equally impressive.
 Pets, whether live-in or visiting, lessen depression, lower feelings of isolation, provide comfort, and aid children in overcoming speech or emotional disorders.